nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Unmark a project as done : `unmark INDEX`

-Unmarks the specified project as undone from the artistic artistic addressbook.
+Unmarks the specified project as undone from the artistic addressbook.

 Format: `unmark INDEX`